shaktals/node-microservices/README.md

 - Docker engine
 - [Skaffold](https://skaffold.dev/)
 - Update your OS _hosts_ file to point [ticketing.dev](http://ticketing.dev) to your local Kubernetes cluster IP address
+- Create local environment variables JWT_KEY, it can be any string
+- You might need to build each service's Docker image once manually before _skaffold_ can do it for you
+  - Go to each service project root and run: `docker build -t {your_docker_id}/{service_name} .`
+  - Then push it to docker hub running: `docker push {your_docker_id}/{service_name}`

 #### Running

 - At the project root folder run _skaffold dev_

 ##### Credits
-Based on the excellent [course on Node.js microservices](https://www.udemy.com/course/microservices-with-node-js-and-react) by Stephen Grider.
+Based on the outstanding [course on Node.js microservices](https://www.udemy.com/course/microservices-with-node-js-and-react) by Stephen Grider.